Vagina cancer: Introduction

 Some women with vagina cancer may have no symptoms.
 When symptoms do occur, they can include may include abnormal vaginal bleeding, painless vaginal bleeding, bloody vaginal discharge, pain during sexual intercourse, pelvic pain, and vaginal pain.

-Symptoms of vagina cancer can be similar to other conditions, such as pelvic inflammatory disease, uterine cancer or ...more symptoms »
+Symptoms of vagina cancer can be similar to other conditions, such as pelvic inflammatory disease, uterine cancer or cervical cancer ...more symptoms »